-Gambling consolidation – Will the trend continue in 2021?
+Gambling consolidation – Will the trend continue?

 The past few years have seen a large number of mergers and acquisitions which include some very high profile ones between existing giants in the industry like Eldorado/Caesars, Flutter/Stars, Yahoo/MGM, among many others which are regularly updated here by Gambling Insider.
 Smaller operators can really only hope to be picked up at a premium, or be left to likely wither on the vine in this new regulatory landscape.